 Please remember that just because the harris hawks for sale are readily available, doesn’t mean that you should rush out and buy one.
 Even though they are amenable birds, they still take a huge amount of looking after and you need expert advice.
 Get a mentor!

-Once again thankyou very much to Jason Foley for the great Pictures!!! :)
+Once again thankyou very much to Jason Foley for the great Pictures!!! and please feel free to comment or post your stories below :)